MaraScott/react-native-fabricjs-image-editor/README.md

 - **State management:** undo/redo history, autosave to localStorage, JSON import/export, PNG export, and React Native bridge events for selection, history, and document changes.
 - **Feedback utilities:** keyboard shortcuts, confirmation/notification toasts, toolbar readouts, and persisted settings.

-Everything formerly coordinated by the vendor scripts (`context-menu`, `undo-redo-stack`, etc.) now lives in `lib/react-app.js`, ensuring the React UI exposes the same feature surface as the original Fabric.js editor.
+Everything formerly coordinated by the vendor scripts (`context-menu`, `undo-redo-stack`, etc.) now lives in `lib/react-app.js`, ensuring the React UI exposes the same feature surface as the original Fabric.js editor for the browser build.
+The React Native payload continues to reuse the legacy bundle so that its inline script is pure JavaScript.

 ## React Native integration